code-boxx/Javascript-Calendar-PWA/README.md

-## JS EVENTS CALENDAR PWA
+## JAVASCRIPT EVENTS CALENDAR PWA
 This is an events calendar made with pure HTML, CSS, JS, and web assembly to support SQLite.
-It is a tutorial/project/experiment to showcase the capabilities of modern web apps and Progressive Web App (PWA) - Yes, this is installable and serverless.
+It is a tutorial/project/experiment to showcase the capabilities of modern Progressive Web App (PWA) - Yes, this is installable and serverless.
 Capable of running completely offline.
 <br><br>

 ## :camera: SCREENSHOTS